 We calibrate the model at a quarterly frequency using data on Argentina.
 The calibration follows a two-step procedure.
 We first fix a subset of parameters to standard values in the literature or based on historical Argentine data.
-We then internally calibrate the remaining parameters to match relevant moments for external debt-to-output and spreads.
-In particular, we set the structural parameter behind the active demand elasticity, κ , to match our reducedform estimates of Section 3.
+We then internally calibrate the remaining parameters to match relevant moments for external debt-to-output, bond spreads, and our reduced-form estimates of Section 3.